 Quick Start

 This quickstart guide is the place to begin if you are brand new to the Arcadia Signal APIs.
 Here we go over the basics of getting credentials, making a request, and getting some data back.
-So without further ado, let's get started.

-Sign up for a User Account
+Step 1: Sign Up for a User Account

-Create or Join an Org
+Step 2: Create or Join an Organization

 Once you belong to an Org, you can move on to the next step.

-Create an API Application
+Step 3: Create an API Application

-If you are on a free trial, you will need to enter a valid credit card in order to create an Application and get an API Key.
+If you are on a free trial, you will need to enter a valid credit card to create an Application and get an API Key.
 Just remember to cancel your subscription before the end of the trial if you do not want to be billed.

 API Credentials & Authentication

-is like its password, and as such should be kept private and should be changed from time to time.
-Both values are automatically generated by Arcadia and together they are used to authenticate every API request.
+Each App has an appId and an appKey which in essence function like a username and password.
+These should be kept private and the appKey is something you can and should refresh periodically.
+Both values are automatically generated by Arcadia, and together they are used to authenticate every API request.
 To pass us these two values, you'll use HTTP Basic Auth.
 How to do this is described in detail on our API Security page.

 curl -u APP_ID:APP_KEY https://api.genability.com/rest/echo/hello

-... which should return the following ...
+...which should return the following:

-The above is an API call to our Echo API.
-The endpoint is useful for getting going, including making sure your code handles validation and exception errors.
-We suggest coming back to this API once you are deeper into integrating.
-For now, on with the QuickStart!
+}The above is an API call to our Echo API.
+This endpoint is useful for getting started, including making sure your code handles validation and exception errors.
+We suggest returning to this API once you are deeper into integrating.
+For now, let's continue with the QuickStart!

 Normally, you would create the authentication HTTP header programmatically.
-However, if you paste the above URL into your favorite web browser's address bar, you can put your appId
+However, if you paste the above URL into your favorite web browser's address bar, you can put your appId and appKey in the username and password fields of the Basic Authentication dialog when it appears.
+If it works, you get JSON back!

-Understanding the response
+Understanding the API Response

-property, in a structure that is specific to that endpoint (for example a simple array with the string Hello World in it for this endpoint).
+All our REST APIs return JavaScript Object Notation (JSON).
+In addition, all our REST APIs return a response in a standard "envelope" that has the main results in the results property, in a structure that is specific to that endpoint (for example, a simple array with the string "Hello World" in it for this endpoint).
 Surrounding that are standard fields that tell you a few other things about what you got back.
-For instance the count
+For instance, the count tells you how many items matched, and the type gives you details of what the structure in the results is.
+Other fields help with pagination, status information, etc. You can see all the standard response fields on the REST Response page.

 {